ur-fault/fyodor/README.md

 # Terminal Renderer

-Double buffered terminal renderer for Rust and crossterm
+Double buffered terminal renderer for Rust and crossterm and simple UI framework (if you can call it that)

 ## Caution